bengler/norx/readme.md

 ``vagrant up`` (this will take some time - grab a coffee or a night's sleep)

+When it's done, you're ready to talk Norx.

 ### Browse a map!

 ```http://127.0.0.1:3000```